franjorub/react-notes/README.md

 ## Usage

-Run the following commands to use the boilerplate.
+Run the following commands to use the client side.

 - Install the dependencies.